mohitgrg18/RV32I-5-Stage-Pipelined-Processor/README.md

 - No branch predictor — every branch/jump costs a fixed 2-cycle penalty
 - `Ins_Mem.v` is a fixed ROM for verification, not a program loader

-## License

-Add a license of your choice (MIT is a common default for course/portfolio projects like this).